-This section discusses how to incorporate these PTF best practices:
+This section discusses how to incorporate PTF best practices.

 Close all programs other than PTF and the PeopleSoft application browser during recording and execution of PTF tests.
 Other applications – especially those that alert the user with spontaneous notifications, such as email and instant messaging programs – can interfere with PTF and the PeopleSoft application browser and thus cause unexpected results during record and playback.

 You should understand these PTF test asset naming limitations:

 Test names and test case names must be unique.

 Tests and test case are PeopleTools managed objects, a very important type of PeopleSoft metadata.
 As a result, test names must be unique to a database and test case names must be unique to a test.